 Overview of the College of Arts & Sciences

-The college consists of three divisions—Humanities, Social Sciences, Natural Sciences—with a total of twelve departments, including one PACE-only department.
-Starting the Fall of 2013, there are about 780 students majoring in A&S. This is a total increase of 160 students since 2010—a time period in which the university has experienced a decline in enrollment.
-A&S students include 430 majors in the Social Sciences, 220 majors in the Natural Sciences and 130 majors in the Humanities.
+The college consists of three divisions—Humanities, Social Sciences, Natural Sciences—with a total of eleven departments, including one PACE-only department.
+There are about 800 students majoring in A&S, which represents about a third of all Millikin undergraduate students.
+A&S students include about 400 majors in the Social Sciences, 250 majors in the Natural Sciences and 150 majors in the Humanities.

 (1) NATURAL SCIENCES RESEARCH

-Natural Science students and faculty engage in research—in the research laboratory, inextensive field studies, and through professional internships.
+Natural Science students and faculty engage in research—in the laboratory, in extensive field studies, and through professional internships.
 Faculty and students share their new knowledge with the science community through poster exhibits, conference presentations, co-authored publications, and community outreach events.

 (3) BEHAVIORAL SCIENCE RESEARCH & SOCIAL ACTION

-Students and faculty in this program choose an emphasis on research or social action.
+Students and faculty in this program provide an emphasis on research or social action.
 The Psychology major prepares students in experimental research methods and invites students to join ongoing research teams, such as the Social Perception Research Project.
 The Human Services and Sociology majors emphasize service learning and social action, preparing students to become professionals in organizations dedicated to helping people and communities.
 The department also provides faculty leadership of of the Criminal Justice minor with internships in area criminal justice services.

 Faculty and students in communication conduct research and practice professional skills in public relations, organizational communication or media production.
 Communication students practice their professional communication through required internships and campus opportunities such as working for the award-winning Millikin University radio station, WJMU.